bloom-works/organ-donation-reform/9_oversight-gaps-and-conflicts.md

 Additionally, senior staffers and board members at Glazier’s OPO serve as:
 *   Chairperson for the American Association of Tissue Banks (AATB) Board of Governors[^164]
 *   Member of the the AATB Quality Council
-*   Chair of the Donate LIfe America Data and Research Committee
+*   Chair of the Donate Life America Data and Research Committee
 *   Member of UNOS OPO Committee
 *   UNOS President, previously[^165]
 *   Advisor to a current National Academy of Medicine study to, in part, “Consider the development of a new, standardized, objective, and verifiable donation metric to permit the transplant community to evaluate DSAs and OPOs and establish best practice.”[^166]